Leonardo-Boss/suckless-site/suckless.org/sucks/index.md

 * [GCC][gcc] is the virus which has spread into nearly every Linux distribution and has added its language extensions to be not easily replacable.
 As of 2015 it is now written in C++ and so complete suck.
-Why can't a compiler just be a simple binary doing its work, instead it adds path dependencies deep into the system?
+Why can't a compiler just be a simple binary doing its work instead of adding path dependencies deep into the system?
 * [Clang][clang] is written in C++.
 If you don't believe that it sucks, try to build clang by hand.